- What is punishment

 Simply giving negative consequences does not address the underlying cause that may still exist, leading the child to repeat the same mistakes.

 Children who are repeatedly punished associate their negative emotions with the punisher and the behavior their parents demand.

-This phenomenon is referred to as evaluative conditioning, a type of classical conditioning.
+This phenomenon is called evaluative conditioning, a type of classical conditioning.

-Children who have damaged parent-child relationships are more likely to cut off their parents when they become adults.
+Children with damaged parent-child relationships are more likely to cut off their parents when they become adults.

 It reduces intrinsic motivation to behave

 The Self-determination Theory is a compelling theory that explains why punishment doesn’t work.

 Punishment removes the child’s autonomy, one of the three innate psychological needs.